isrlab/F16Model.jl/README.md

 # F16Model

 This is a Julia package for a nonlinear model of the F16 aircraft.
 The aerodynamics included in this model come from the NASA Technical Report 1538, *Simulator Study of Stall/Post-Stall Characteristics of a Fighter Airplane with Relaxed Longitudinal Static Stability*, by Nguyen, Ogburn, Gilbert, Kibler, Brown, and Deal, Dec 1979.
 The flight dynamics are based on *Aircraft Control and Simulations*, by Brian Stevens and Frank Lewis, Wiley Inter-Science, New York, 1992.

 This Julia package is inspired by the [MATLAB/Simulink package](https://dept.aem.umn.edu/~balas/darpa_sec/SEC.Software.html), and currently has the following features:

 1. Nonlinear dynamics for simulations.
+1. Trim routing for steady-level flight.
+Other configurations coming soon.
-2. Linearization about a trim point (x0,u0).
+1. Linearization about a trim point (x0,u0).

 More features will be added as we continue to develop this package.

 ## Model Details

 Detailed information is available [here](https://dept.aem.umn.edu/~balas/darpa_sec/software/F16Manual.pdf).

 The 12 states of the system are as follows: